Learn German Online: Your Complete Guide to Mastering the Language from Home

 When you begin to study German online, focus on these fundamental elements:

 German Pronunciation: Unlike English, German pronunciation is remarkably consistent.
 Once you learn the rules, you can pronounce almost any German word correctly.
 The letter 'w' sounds like English 'v' (as in Wasser - water), and 'v' often sounds like 'f' (as in Vater - father).
+Practice your pronunciation with our Speech Champion game, which gives you instant feedback on how you sound.

 Der, Die, Das - The Three Articles: German nouns have three genders, each with its own article.
 While this might seem overwhelming initially, patterns emerge with practice.
 For example, most words ending in '-ung' are feminine (die Übung - the exercise), while words ending in '-er' are often masculine (der Computer).
+Our Article Blitz game lets you drill der/die/das until it becomes second nature, and you can test yourself with our article quizzes.

 Basic Sentence Structure: German follows a more flexible word order than English, but there are reliable patterns.
 The verb typically takes the second position in main clauses: Ich spreche Deutsch (I speak German).